BDA-KTS/claim_similarity_retrieval/README.md

 ### Sample Input
-1. List of claims stored in a dataframe .
+1. Input Dataset - List of claims stored in a dataframe from which claims similar to the input needs to be fetched
     - For example, the claim_similarity_dataset.tsv already present in the **claim_similarity_retrieval** method.

-3. User input
+3. User input : The input claim against which similar claims are searched.
+For example:

     `Enter a sentence for similarity check (or press Enter to use a sample sentence)`